NDelventhal/cot_reports/README.md

 2. Central banks:
     - assess liquidity and systemic risk
-    - assess bets on/against a currency, evaluate impact of decisions or costs of defending a thresshold in a currceny pair; example: the Swiss National Bank (SNB) defended the 1.2 level in the EUR/CHF pair for years up until early 2015 and artifically stabilized the currency through acitivities, particulary in the treasuries and currency markets (including other CHF cross pairs).
+    - assess bets on/against a currency, evaluate impact of decisions or costs of defending a thresshold in a currency pair; example: the Swiss National Bank (SNB) defended the 1.2 level in the EUR/CHF pair for years up until early 2015 and artificially stabilized the currency through activities, particularly in the treasuries and currency markets (including other CHF cross pairs).
 Further, the SNB's decision to not continue the support of the price limit caused a significant shock to the EUR/CHF price due to massive long exposure/herding of speculators and a severe liquidity shortage below the mark of 1.2.

 3. Market participants:
     - Producers/Merchants:
-        - can monitor the behaviour of their competitors to time actions (hedge positions) or other strategic decisions; example: a farmer might decide on what to grow next saison based on the commercial position
+        - can monitor the behaviour of their competitors to time actions (hedge positions) or other strategic decisions; example: a farmer might decide on what to grow next season based on the commercial position
     - Speculators:
         - evaluate if information is priced in (high vs. low position changes after events with potentially high impact)
         - analyse the behaviour of competitors